Anchor text is an integral part of any SEO strategy.

 1. Branded

-This is when a brand name is used as the anchor text, without additional words.
+It is when a brand name is used, without additional words.

 If you’re referencing a website or citing a source, this is an ideal way to do it.